-- CEAS credentials are intended to identify your company's “essential employees” and expedite access and/or facilitate travel in response to an emergency event.
-If restrictions are in effect that permit travel or access of essential employees, your credential-holding employees should be notified to carry their credentials at all times.
-BNET does NOT notify your individual credential-holders.
+- CEAS credentials are intended to identify your company's "essential employees" and expedite access and/or facilitate travel in response to an emergency.
+If restrictions are in effect that restricts travel or access to essential employees, your credential-holding employees should be notified to present their credentials if challenged by law enforcement.
+BNET does NOT directly notify your individual credential-holders.
 As a coordinator, it is your responsibility to notify individual credential-holders within your organization of the need or potential need to use their credentials.

 - Coordinators should advise credential-holders NOT to self-deploy but await instructions unless their immediate response has been pre-planned.

-- Misuse of a CEAS card can result in that card being confiscated by authorities and suspension of your company's use privileges.
+- Reported misuse of a CEAS credential can suspend your company's use privileges.

 - Advise credential-holders to carry a second form of identification with them at all times while using their CEAS credential.

-- Public Safety personnel ALWAYS have the final word regarding the authority to travel or access restricted areas.
-Company credential-holders are to obey the instructions of all public safety personnel.
+- Company credential-holders must heed the instructions of all public safety personnel.
+Public Safety personnel ALWAYS have the final authority to permit travel or access to restricted areas.

 Coordinators should share the tips below with all CEAS credential-holders in your company.